cerebral/cerebral/docs/docs/docs/developer_guide/compute.md

 This is a perfectly okay approach for our simple scenario, but computing state like this can be tedious in large applications.
 We might want to use this state multiple places in our application and we want to make sure it is the same wherever we use it.

 ### Computing
 In Cerebral, we can automatically compute state by using **compute**.
 It is basically a function that takes any number of arguments to produce a value.
-Let us look at how it works with our scenario:
+Let us look at how it works with our scenario.
+Please add another file called *starsCount.js* to the bin and copy the following snippet into it:

 ```js
 import {compute} from 'cerebral'